Core stabilization and bracing

 Why is Core Stabilization So Important?

 Core stabilization is the foundation for effective and safe training.
-Without a stable "core," the body loses efficiency in transferring force from the limbs, leading to lower results and an increased risk of injury.
+Without a stable "core," the body loses efficiency in force transfer from the limbs, leading to lower results and an increased risk of injury.
 The core muscles act as a natural corset, protecting the spine from unwanted movements and compression.
 Dr. Stuart McGill, a leading expert in spinal biomechanics, emphasizes that adequate core stability is more important than "abs" for back health and strength.

 Core Stabilization vs. Hollow Body – What's the Difference?